Nada Nafeh

 Nada Nafeh, Junior Advisor at Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and winner of a LafargeHolcim Awards Next Generation prize (2017), said how proud she is to be the first representative from Egypt to be honored with a prize in the world’s most significant competition for sustainable design.

-Last updated: July 07, 2021 Cairo, Egypt
+Last updated: August 27, 2024 Cairo, Egypt

-She is an architectural designer, urban researcher and the founder of [in]formal Pattern Language.
+She is an architectural designer, urban researcher and the founder of [in]formal Pattern Language©.
 The initiative proposes a holistic, replicable, open-source and transferable process and a manual to empower citizens in informal settlements to take ownership of their built environment and improve their socio-cultural and economical patterns with sustainable practices.
 The project mediates between bottom-up efforts and top-down expertise and engages community members, architecture students and experts.

-Nada Nafeh was previously a Teaching Assistant in the Department of Architecture at the American University in Cairo (AUC), Egypt.
+She was previously a Junior Advisor at Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), a German development agency based in Bonn, Germany and a Teaching Assistant in the Department of Architecture at the American University in Cairo (AUC), Egypt.

 She received her Master of Architecture from the University of Waterloo, Canada.
 Her thesis [in]formal Pattern Language – a guide to Handmade Improvitecture© in Cairo was awarded with distinction and high commendation.
 She completed her Bachelor of Science in Architectural Engineering at AUC, Egypt.